Sometimes it pays to know the numbers

-On average, 80 per cent of job vacancies are never advertised
+On average, 80% of job vacancies are never advertised

 Does this number seem high?
 That's because it is.
 Most vacancies are filled without a single job advertisement being listed.
 This means that either the positions are filled internally ‒ where the successful applicants are head-hunted or already known to the company ‒ or the candidates are referred by someone else.
 This is where the importance of networking really comes into play.

 With the job market being more competitive than ever before, you can't rely on just job boards to find a new role.
-Networking is the No. 1 tool to have up your sleeve to get your foot in the door at your ideal companies.
+Networking is the number one tool to have up your sleeve to get your foot in the door at your ideal companies.

-Almost 50 per cent of CVs are discarded because they are longer than 2 pages
+Almost 50% of CVs are discarded because they are longer than two pages

 The ideal CV page length is two pages.
 An HR manager simply does not have the time to read through hundreds of five-page documents, so they don't.
 If your CV is noticeably lengthy, cut it down to two pages to increase your chances of a successful response.
 The only exception is for executive-level professionals, who can use a third page because of their extensive experience.